CISecurity/OVALRepo/repository/README.md

 The `definitions` folder is further decomposed by class (i.e. `compliance`, `inventory` and so on).

 The other OVAL types (`objects`, `states`, and so on; except for variables) are broken down a bit differently.
 They are first categorized by "schema short name" (i.e. `independent`), and further categorized by predicate (i.e. `variable_test`, `rpminfo_test`, and the like).
-Finally, specific entiteis may be furhter categorized by index modulus - essentially by ID.
+Finally, specific entities may be further categorized by index modulus - essentially by ID.

 Put into an abstract example:
 `repository/[oval_type]s/[schema_short_name]/[predicate]/[index_modulus]`